clandrew/hellovrs/README.md

 ## Build and usage
 These samples were built using Visual Studio 2019, version 142 of the build tools.
 They run on x86-64 architecture.
-The shaders for hellovrs_arrowkeys_tier2 are built using the Developer Command Promot for Visual Studio 2019.
+The shaders for hellovrs_arrowkeys_tier2 are built using the Developer Command Prompt for Visual Studio 2019.

 The samples are set up to run against the default hardware adapter; use of VRS requires a compatible system.